sublimelsp/LSP/docs/src/index.md

 # Getting started

-1. Install a language server from the [list of language servers](language_servers.md), ensuring it can be started from the command line (is in your PATH).
+1. Find a server for the language of your choice in the [list of language servers](language_servers.md) and follow its setup instructions.
-2. Run "LSP: Enable Language Server Globally" or "LSP: Enable Lanuage Server in Project" from Sublime's Command Palette to allow the server to start.
+2. Open a document in your chosen language - if the server starts successfully then its name will be shown on the left in the status bar.

-3. Open a document in your language - if the server starts its name will be in the left side of the status bar.
+If you are having issues with starting the server, check the [Troubleshooting](troubleshooting.md) section.

 ## About LSP